 What does a “trying to conceive diet” look like?

 The best foods for fertility are, of course, all nutrition-dense, natural foods.
-But some foods are better than others if your goal is to conceive.
+But some foods are better than others if your goal is to conceive a baby.
 There’s more to getting your body ready for conception than just healthy eating.
 That’s why we’re highlighting fertility superfoods.

 Our resident nutrition expert Delahna Flagg touts citrus as important not only for women’s sexual health but also as one of the foods to add to any diet for conceiving.
 (Most of our recommendations for foods to eat for fertility are specifically for women but there are things men can do, too!)